 You will take an integrated approach to peripheral vascular access device insertion, care and maintenance of central vascular access devices (CVADs), pharmacy therapeutics and medication administration, including knowledge of the types of fluids and medications used and side effects, patient assessment criteria, prevention and management of complications, as well as principles of safe, ethical and professional care.

-This 22-hour course will be delivered in a convenient format of 2-hour evening webinar sessions delivered over four consecutive weeks, followed by an in-person skills lab training session.
+This program will be delivered in a convenient format of 2-hour evening live webcasts sessions delivered over four consecutive weeks, followed by online and in-person skills lab training sessions.

 Session 1: Introduction (2 hours)